Tanzanite Rarity and Value

 Only found in one place

-Tanzanite has a unique niche that makes it very attractive for investment and its rarity and exclusivity makes tanzanite and tanzanite jewellery excellent investment options.
+Tanzanite has a unique niche that makes it very attractive and its rarity and exclusivity makes tanzanite and tanzanite jewellery an excellent collectors item.
 It is one of the world’s rarest gems, found in one place – a short area at the foothills of Mount Kilimanjaro in Tanzania called Merelani.
 Scientists and gemologists believe that it was the unique conditions brought on by the eruption of Mount Kilimanjaro that resulted in the formation of tanzanite.
 The combination of elements and chemicals present in the ground, along with extreme pressure and high temperatures created one of the world’s most beautiful gems.
 Because of the specific conditions that lead to the formation of tanzanite, scientists believe that it is highly unlikely tanzanite will ever be discovered in another location.

-Will be depleted in 10 to 12 years
+Is said to be depleted in 10 to 12 years

 dddd